Brandon McMillan (animal trainer)

-Brandon McMillan (born April 29, 1977) is an American television personality, animal trainer, author and television producer best known for his role as former host and trainer of the television series Lucky Dog on CBS.
+Brandon McMillan (born April 29, 1977) is an American television personality, animal trainer, author and television producer best known for his role as host and dog trainer of the television series Lucky Dog on CBS.

 Early life and career

-McMillan was born April 29, 1977 in Trenton, New Jersey.
+McMillan was born April 29, 1977, in Trenton, New Jersey.
 His father and uncle were both exotic animal trainers in the entertainment industry.
 As a child Brandon was raised around a variety of wild animals including big cats, bears, primates, wolves, birds of prey, elephants and many more.

 At 18, McMillan moved to Los Angeles to work for his uncle's animal training company, which supplied animals for film and television.
 His first experience in front of the camera came in 2009, when he hosted the Animal Planet series NIGHT, which looked at nocturnal behavior of the world's most dangerous animals.

 In 2010 McMillan opened a dog boarding and training facility outside Los Angeles, and began work training service dogs and therapy dogs.
 He has been a dog trainer to the stars at this location; some of his clients have included Ellen DeGeneres, Andy Cohen, Don Cheadle, James Caan, Hugh Hefner, Ronda Rousey, Chris Hardwick, Wolfgang Puck and Kate Hudson.